PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Methodology

 \section{Methodology}

 A graphical overview of the integrated control stack is shown in Fig. \ref{fig:stack}.
 As illustrated, PA-MPPI receives an occupancy grid from the perception module and optimizes a trajectory as control sequences, which are directly executed by the quadrotor.
-In the hardware-in-the-loop setting, the quadrotor state is used to render depth images, which are then processed by the perception pipeline to update the occupancy grid in real time.
-The proposed PA-MPPI algorithm utilizes a dynamic model, as described in Sect.~\ref{sec:dynamics}.
+The proposed PA-MPPI algorithm utilizes a quadrotor dynamics model, as described in Sect.~\ref{sec:dynamics}.
 A detailed description of the \ac{MPPI} formulation is given in Sect.~\ref{sec:mppi}.
 The perception and mapping part, and the cost definition are detailed in Sect.~\ref{sec:mapping} and~\ref{sec:cost}, respectively.